odhyp/v1.odhyp.com/content/now/index.md

 ## Work

 I'm still working my 9–5 as an accountant in Yogyakarta, Indonesia.
-Most of my days involve spreadsheets, ledgers, and financial reports.

-Outside of that, I'm continuing to build [SIPD-RI Helper](https://github.com/odhyp/sipd-ri), a tool to automate repetitive tasks on the [SIPD-RI](https://sipd.kemendagri.go.id/) web application.
-I'm also working on an internal app to help consolidate financial reports across the regional governments of Special Region of Yogyakarta.
+Most of my days involve spreadsheets and financial reports.
+In addition to my daily work,, I'm building [SIPD-RI Helper](https://github.com/odhyp/sipd-ri), a tool to automate repetitive tasks on the [SIPD-RI](https://sipd.kemendagri.go.id/) web application.
+I'm also developing an internal application to help consolidate financial reports across the regional governments of Special Region of Yogyakarta.

 ## Tech

 Lately, I've been experimenting with:

+- **Astro** - moving away from [Hugo](https://gohugo.io/)
 - **Python** - mostly for building automation tools and utilities
-- **Hugo** - for powering this site, with a custom theme I maintain myself
-- **TailwindCSS** - keeping things clean and minimal on the front-end
 - **Streamlit** - building lightweight internal dashboards
 - **Flask** - building simple, useful websites